 Keith: You gave all the little ideas about how to make that more understandable.
 So I guess you already sort of touched on it — the second question here is what benefits can a business receive by having a PPC campaign?
 Like you said when you’re just starting off, you can put your sign out and get things going that way.
 But what other ways?

 Robyn: It’s nice and flexible.
 Again, small to large businesses can use it.
 If you are a business that targets, perhaps, service-based industries…

 Keith: Service-based like…

-Robyn: Lawyers, doctors, plumbers, intangable items that are service-based.
-You can also use it for ecommerce, tangable items.
+Robyn: Lawyers, doctors, plumbers, intangible items that are service-based.
+You can also use it for ecommerce, tangible items.
 Candy stores, bakeries, clothing stores, anything that you can physically put into a cart at a store, think of that online and anything that you put into the cart online.
 So it’s flexible for lead generation or ecommerce and it is also flexible for whether you are selling business-to-business, or whether you’re selling business-to-customer, the end customer.

 Keith: Fantastic.
 That explains a lot.
 This third question here, is this strictly like a Google-based thing or span other platforms or other search engines or such?